View All Locations

 There are no restrictions for timing between the COVID vaccines and other vaccines.
 It is even safe to get both vaccinations at the same time.

 The vaccine is available at no cost to the public.
 Your insurance will be billed for the administration fee.
 There are no out of pocket costs to individuals.

 Yes.
 The vaccination will be documented in our EPIC electronic health record.
 In addition, this information is reported to IRIS, the Iowa Immunization Registry Information System for the state.
 For those with a MyChart account through Mercy, the information will be available in MyChart.

-Yes.
-While experts learn more about the protection that COVID-19 vaccines will provide, it will be important for everyone to continue using all of the tools available to help stop the pandemic, including wearing a mask, washing/sanitizing hands often and social distancing.
-Also, keep in mind that not all individuals will be vaccinated at the same time.
+While experts learn more about the protection that COVID-19 vaccines will provide, it will be important for everyone to continue using all of the tools available to help stop the pandemic, including wearing a mask, washing/sanitizing hands often and social distancing as appropriate.
+Also, keep in mind that not all individuals are currently fully vaccinated.
 Therefore, it will be important to respect the health considerations of others who may not have received the vaccine yet.

 There is currently adequate supply so anyone aged 12+ who wants to receive the vaccine is able to receive it.

 Yes.
 COVID-19 vaccination is recommended for all people 12 and older, including people who are pregnant, breastfeeding, trying to get pregnant now, or might become pregnant in the future.
 Evidence about the safety and effectiveness of COVID-19 vaccination during pregnancy has been growing.
 These data suggest that the benefits of receiving a COVID-19 vaccine outweigh any known or potential risks of vaccination during pregnancy.